 Soft to the touch and easily spreadable, softened vegan butter makes rich, tender brownies.
 To do this, you can simply leave the butter on the counter for about an hour.
 We can also speed things up (I know, we're all in a hurry in another way.
 Are you the type to collect kitchen accessories that ordinary people hardly ever use?
 If so, you can soften the butter in a double boiler or something do-it-yourself, with the same function (metallic bowl resting in a saucepan filled with boiling water, for example).

-If patience or grace is not your strong point, melt the butter squarely over low heat in a small saucepan (it shouldn't brown!).
-It will be easier to mix into the batter anyway.
+If patience or grace is not your strong point, melt the butter outright over low heat in a small saucepan (it shouldn't brown!).
+It will be easier to mix into the pumpkin brownie batter anyway.

 Note: if you are using margarine, it won't need to be softened.
 In coconut oil, it must be heated until it has a liquid consistency (it will harden at a cooler temperature).